Maybe it was too early.

 So I did it again.

-This time, I started betting on random numbers, I was observing around the other Roulette tables in my viscinity.
+I bet on random numbers I observed around the other Roulette tables in my vicinity.
+Somehow, I kept winning.

 Long story short.
-Combining my newly active intuition and the ability to recognize patterns, I came away with just over a 1000 dollars.
+Combining an unbelievably calm mind, active instinct, and the ability to quickly recognize interesting patterns, I walked away with just over a 1000 dollars.

 I was now set-up for a month, exactly like I had wished for.
 I took the cash and decided to head to a new part of town; somewhere I’d never been before.